sonic-pi-net/sonic-pi/etc/doc/articles/magpi/03-synth-riffs.md

 / break out box begin

 Timbre is just a fancy word describing the sound of a sound.
-If you play a the same note with different instruments such as a violin, guitar, piano, the pitch (how high or low it sounds) would be the same, but the sound quality would be different.
+If you play the same note with different instruments such as a violin, guitar, or piano, the pitch (how high or low it sounds) would be the same, but the sound quality would be different.
 That sound quality - the thing which allows you to tell the difference between a piano and a guitar is the timbre.